thoughtworksarts/thoughtworksarts.github.io/app/_posts/2018-06-28-how-art-programs-drive-innovation-thoughtworks.markdown

 The residency program directors [wrote up research on AI and bias](https://thoughtworksarts.io/blog/why-we-are-investigating-biases-artificial-intelligence/) gathered in collaboration with partners at the MacArthur Foundation funded [AI Now Institute](https://ainowinstitute.org/) housed at New York University.

 The ThoughtWorks Arts Residency is the most recent addition to this suite of creative programs at ThoughtWorks.
-The three programs are calibrated to achieve depth, breadth, and consistency of technology innovation.
-All use art practice and community engagement as framing principals for the creation and distribution of original research and creation.
+Using art practice and community engagement as framing principals, the three programs are calibrated to achieve depth, breadth, and consistency of innovation.

 ## Art's role within ThoughtWorks culture